maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ## Definitions

 - **node**: member of the network that takes part in the consensus algorithm
+- **faulty node**: node that exhibits faulty, or Byzantine behaviour.
+Faulty behaviour can range from being unresponsive to being actively trying to attack the network while synchronising the attack with other faulty nodes
+- **correct node**: non-faulty node
 - **network event**: change of membership in a node's section of the network
 - **`NodeState`**: representation of a unit of change to the status of the network.
 Example: ElderLive(A).
 These will be unique, e.g. if ElderLive(A) appears as a valid `Block`, it will never re-appear as a valid `Block`.
 A `NodeState` is the code manifestation of a network event
 - **`Vote`**: `NodeState` plus node's signature of said `NodeState`